dennisvdang/chorus-detection/README.md

 Below, you'll find information on where to locate specific files and their purposes:

 - [`src/chorus_finder.py`](src/chorus_finder.py): A command-line tool that leverages the audio processing pipeline and pre-trained CRNN model to predict chorus locations in songs from YouTube links.
-For setup and usage instructions, refer to the [Setup and Running the CLI](#setup-and-running-the-cli) section.
+For setup and usage instructions, refer to the [Setup and Running the CLI with Docker](#setup-and-running-the-cli-with-docker) section.
 - [`data/clean_labeled.csv`](data/clean_labeled.csv): The labeled dataset used to train the CRNN.
 - [`notebooks/Automated-Chorus-Detection.ipynb`](notebooks/Automated-Chorus-Detection.ipynb): Main development notebook.
 Includes the code for the audio signal processing pipeline, CRNN model architecture, training, testing, and prediction visualizations.
 - [`notebooks/Preprocessing.ipynb`](notebooks/Preprocessing.ipynb): Covers the audio preprocessing steps to format songs uniformly, trim audio silences, and extract metadata using Spotify's API.